 $2.08 per credit hour max $25 per semester

 The transportation fee is a mandatory fee that is charged to all students who attend classes on campus.
 It will not be charged to students who take all of their classes off-campus or overseas.
 It funds comprehensive shuttle service continuously around campus and Rice Creek field station with the blue and green shuttles.
 It also provides service to the SUNY Oswego Metro Center, Destiny USA, and the Syracuse Regional Transportation Center with Centro's express service and the Trailways Regional Transportation Center shuttle.

 ASC Washer and dryer fee

 Residence halls have washers and dryers conveniently located in the laundry room in each building.
 These facilities are for resident only.
-The cost of laundry services is $60 per semester and is added to the bill of each resident student.
+The cost of laundry services is added to the bill of each resident student.
 This charge covers the cost of repairs and replacement of laundry equipment and provides unlimited use of washers and dryers.

 $74 per student